Synerty/synerty-peek/docs/Installation.rst

 --------------------------

 .. warning:: For offline installation, complete the Installation Guide on another
     online server first.
-This is because some software requires online access to install.
+This is because some software requires internet access to install.

 Software Requirements
 `````````````````````